Multi-valve: Multi-valve engine design

 Less common is the five-valve head, with two exhaust valves and three inlet valves.
 All five valves are similar in size.
 This design allows excellent breathing, and, as every valve is small, high RPM and very high power outputs are theoretically available.
 Although, compared to a four-valve engine, a five-valve design should have a higher maximum RPM, and the three inlet ports should give efficient cylinder-filling and high gas turbulence (both desirable traits), it has been questioned whether a five-valve configuration gives a cost-effective benefit over four-valve designs.
 The rise of direct injection may also make five-valve heads more difficult to engineer, as the injector must take up some space on the head.
-After making five-valve Genesis engines for several years, Yamaha has since reverted back to the cheaper four-valve design.
+After making five-valve Genesis engines for several years, Yamaha has since reverted to the cheaper four-valve design.

 Examples of the five-valve engines are the various 1.8 L 20vT engines manufactured by AUDI AG, the later versions of the Ferrari Dino V8, and the 1.6 L 20-valve 4A-GE engine made by Toyota in collaboration with Yamaha.